google/tweakr/README.md

 Import Firebase module
 ----------------------

-1. Search the Sample app project for `FIREBASE SUPPORT` and uncomment the lines indiciated.
+1. Search the Sample app project for `FIREBASE SUPPORT` and uncomment the lines indicated.

 Set up Firebase – Android